 Students and administrators who are unconvinced about the initiative find relief in the fact that, for now, the University’s venture is experimental in nature.
 No credits or certificates will be offered, and administrators will be closely watching for the effect Coursera has on teaching methods and the the university’s bottom line.

-The first MOOC was held in 2007—light years ago in the world of cyberspace—as a graduate psychology course taught at Utah State University.
+The first MOOC was held in 2007—a lifetime ago in the digital era—as a graduate psychology course taught at Utah State University.
 Typically, the class had five students.
 As a MOOC, 50 enrolled.

 Not long after, professors at the Massachusetts Institute of Technology used a hodgepodge of computer programs such as RSS feeds, Moodle and Second Life to distribute content to thousands of students at once.